 The Chemistry Centre laboratory has a long and proud history, spanning more than 100 years, starting with the first Agricultural Chemist in 1897.

-We provide NATA-accredited chemical and physical analysis of water, soil, sediment and plant samples to support research and decisions for agricultural, environmental and resource management outcomes.
-The Chemistry Centre laboratory supports Government and collaborative research, survey, extension and monitoring programs aimed at environmental protection particularly the Great Barrier Reef and sustainable agricultural production with an emphasis on soil security.
+We provide chemical and physical analysis of water, soil, sediment and plant samples to support research and decisions for agricultural, environmental and resource management outcomes.
+The Chemistry Centre supports government and collaborative research, survey, extension and monitoring programs aimed at environmental protection—particularly the Great Barrier Reef—and sustainable agricultural production with an emphasis on soil security.